Signs & Symptoms of Uterine Cancer (Cancer of the Uterus): My Mother's Story

 The Cancer Spreads

 My mother had to have a hysterectomy to remove the uterine cancer.
 After the surgery was over, she had to wait for the pathology reports to see if the cancer had metastasized to other organs.
 Unfortunately, the cancer had spread into her ovaries and lymph nodes.

 The doctor said if she would not have waited so long, starting treatment when the symptoms began years before, the cancer would not have spread.
 Because her ovaries were now involved, she had to have eight chemotherapy sessions.

 Chemotherapy and Radiation Treatments

-To my surprise, the side effects of chemotherapy didn't affect her as much as she thought it would.
-There were a few times when it made her horribly ill and she really did not want to continue, but she was determined to do whatever she could to get rid of the cancer in her body.
-My mother has lost her hair and bought a wig.
+To our surprise, the side effects of her chemotherapy didn't affect her as much as she thought it would.
+There were a few times when it made her horribly ill; she really did not want to continue at times, but she was determined to do whatever she could to get rid of the cancer in her body.
+My mother had lost her hair and bought a wig.
 In fact, she likes the wig so much, she may just continue to wear it even when her hair grows back.

 I will follow up on this and let you know what the outcome is.
 Right now, everything is at a stand still.
 She is not in remission, but the cancer is not spreading either.
 We have to wait until the radiation treatments are done to know what to do next.